isadri/inception/README.md

 - **manifest lists**
 - **manifests**

-The **manifest list** is a list of architectures (CPU architecture) supported by a particular image tag.
+The **manifest list** is a list of architectures (CPU architectures) supported by a particular image tag.
 Each supported architecture then has its own *manifest* that lists the layers used to build it.

 For example, the *golang* image may have the following **manifest list** and **manifests**.